 Vitamins were discovered in the early part of the 20th century.
 The word vitamin is derived from two words: vital (meaning necessary) and amine (because vitamins were first thought to contain amino acids.)
 When science found that the substances they called vitamines didn’t contain amino acids, the last letter was dropped.
-Casimir Funk had coined the term vitamine in 1912 in a scientific paper.
+Casimir Funk coined the term vitamin in 1912 in a scientific paper.
 He proposed that diseases were caused by insufficient amounts of certain substances obtained through food.

 Vitamins and minerals are defined as either essential or non-essential.
 Essential means the body can’t produce it, and vitamin C is an essential vitamin.
 Non-essential means that the body can produce what it needs within itself as it’s needed.
 Some non-essential vitamins are produced by the probiotic bacteria in the gut and others through various enzymatic reactions within the body.

 In 1929, Drs.
 Hopkins and Eijkman received the Noble Prize for discovering that vitamins were essential to health.
 In 1937, Albert Szent-Gyorgyi, M.D., Ph.D., received the Nobel Prize in medicine after identifying vitamin C as the white powder found in fruits and vegetables.
 Dr. Szent-Gyorgyi, along with many other scientists, physicians, and biochemists, believed that people need gram-level intakes of vitamin C to maintain health, and need even more in disease states.
 They believed that vitamin C is an essential dietary factor, unlike a vitamin that’s only needed in trace amounts.
 By definition, vitamins are essential micronutrients needed by organisms in small quantities for proper functioning.
 This basic controversy remains today.